UK company pension deficits getting worse - PwC

 "If investment returns remain low and company earnings do not rise in line with inflation, companies will find they are paying a greater share of those profits towards covering their pension deficit," Jonathon Land, pensions credit advisory partner at PwC, said.

-Recent figures from the Pension Protection Fund showed the total deficit of British final-salary pension schemes had more than doubled to 231 billion pounds in the space of a year.
+Recent figures from the Pension Protection Fund showed the total deficit of British final-salary pension schemes had more than doubled to 231 billion pounds ($369.8 billion) in the space of a year.

 (Reporting by Sarah Mortimer; Editing by David Holmes)